Make the Most of Your Summer: Tips to Plan for College

 These are simple steps you can take to help you plan:

-- Create a college list on BigFuture: Rising seniors can be eligible for a $500 scholarship by adding six or more colleges to their list through the College Board Opportunity Scholarships program.
-This is the first step of the College Board Opportunity Scholarships, and students must complete this scholarship by July 31 to remain eligible for the $40,000 Complete Your Journey scholarship.
+- Create a college list on BigFuture: Rising seniors can be eligible for a $40,000 or $500 scholarship by adding six or more colleges to their list.
+Make sure you have a mix of reach, match, and safety schools.
+Learn more here.

 - Prepare for the FAFSA: Completing the Free Application for Federal Student Aid (FAFSA®) is the gateway to federal financial aid, as well as state and institutional aid.
 To get started, rising seniors will need to create an FSA ID to access the Federal Student Aid’s online system.
 This ID, composed of a username and password, will become your online identifier for all federal student aid programs.
 This is a great step to take over the summer so you’re ready to complete the FAFSA soon after it opens on October 1.
 Note that your parent will need to create a separate FSA ID to sign and submit the FAFSA.